 Functional fitness has risen in popularity over the last year or so.
 It may sound like another craze or marketing gimmick, but exercises for functional fitness are a legitimate option for working out.
 Functional fitness simply means there is a purpose behind your training—and it’s something used in many professional athlete training regimens.

 The fitness industry has taken “functional fitness” and really hyped up the term by tailoring group classes and charging exorbitant prices for something you can do by yourself.
 As a fitness professional, I highly recommend adding functionality to your exercise; you don’t need to be an athlete to perform functional fitness.

-According to the Mayo Clinic, functional fitness is a classification of exercise that trains your body for real-life movement.
+According to the Trifecta, is used to promote the idea that strength training and muscle memory built during workouts will translate into everyday life.
 There is a purpose behind every movement you do, which benefits multiple spheres of your life.

 Functional fitness helps train your body to squat, reach, pull, and lift with ease.
 It focuses on building up your body to alleviate the struggles of everyday movement and help you become stronger overall.
 For example, you may be able to squat 300+ pounds in the gym—but still, pull a muscle when you go to lift up your child.
 The point of functional fitness is not only to be strong so you can squat at the gym but also to be able to lift without tearing muscles or causing injury.
 Squatting in a rack and functional fitness go hand in hand.

 Nailing the basics of functional fitness is just like anything else; you have to walk before you can run.
-So in order to prevent injury in our day-to-day, we need to make sure our fitness routines include strength, range of motion, flexibility, coordination, body awareness, and mobility.
+So to prevent injury in our day-to-day, we need to make sure our fitness routines include strength, range of motion, flexibility, coordination, body awareness, and mobility.
 When you perfect these aspects of training, you will be able to feel the benefits as you go through your routines.